mathisve/PyBT/README.md

 ```

 ### get_tree_array
-`get_tree_array` is pretty self explanatory, it returns the tree in an array.
+`get_tree_array` is pretty self explanatory, it returns the tree in an array as if it were projected on an array under the tree.
 ```python
 >>> result = bt.get_tree_array(bt.root)
 >>> print(result)